 - Number of workers: Indicates the number of processes that are used by the distributed computing framework. - Number of threads per worker: Indicates the number of threads used by each worker to complete the job. - Worker Memory limit in GB: To avoid over utilization of memory, this parameter forces an upper threshold memory usage for a given worker.
 For example, if you have a 8 GB Pod and 4 threads, the value of this parameter must be 2 GB.

-Understanding the sensitive data profiler
+About the Data Catalog Profiler Understanding the sensitive data profiler

 Understanding Cron Expression generator